carpentries-incubator/high-dimensional-stats-r/episodes/09-hierarchical.md

 > ## Challenge 1
 >
-> Use the `clust` function to implement hierarchical clustering using the
+> Use the `hclust` function to implement hierarchical clustering using the
 > distance matrix `dist_m` and
-> the `complete` method and plot the results as a dendrogram using `plot`.
+> the `complete` linkage method and plot the results as a dendrogram using `plot`.
 >
 > > ## Solution:
 > >